microsoft/windows-rs/crates/gen/default/readme.md

 These `.winmd` files together provide the default metadata for the Windows API.
-This is only used when the dependent crate or workspace has an empty or non-existent `.windows/winmd` directory.
+This is used when the dependent crate or workspace has an empty or non-existent `.windows/winmd` directory or include `.winmd` files that start with something other than "Windows.".

 ## Windows.Win32.winmd
 - Source: https://www.nuget.org/packages/Microsoft.Windows.SDK.Win32Metadata/